 Assigning and Unassigning Policies to Subdomains

-Please remember that you cannot assign any clients to the default policy, as this serves as the fallback policy in case any clients are not assigned to a specific policy.
+Remember that you cannot assign any clients to the default policy, as this serves as the fallback policy in case any clients are not assigned to a specific policy.

 To unassign subdomains from a policy, access the Assigned To tab for the policy and press the global plus icon in the top right corner.
 In the slideout panel, unflag the clients that you want to unassign from the policy.
 Alternatively, you can flag the subdomains in the list in the policy’s Assigned To tab, then press the Choose Action button at the bottom of the page, and select the option to unassign those domains from the policy.

-Privacy Policies for Learners
+Privacy Policies for the Learners of the Extended Enterprise

 Note on the Text Editor